cisdeli/cisdeli.github.io/README.md

 ## to-Do

-- [ ] Fix p5 performance issue related to scrolling the page.
+- [x] Fix p5 performance issue related to scrolling the page.
-- [ ] Add variability to the wave separator.
+- [x] Fix sections with content.
-- [ ] Fix sections with content.
+- [ ] Add pacman with threads.